juba232/RTT_/README.md

+# Introduction
+An apporach to uncover why mutation happens in the sperm for causing ReT syndrom
-GEO dataset (public on June 23, 2025) with:
+## GEO dataset (public on June 23, 2025) with:

 Single-nucleus RNA-seq of sorted MECP2-high and MECP2-low neurons